Riddler: DC Rebirth

-Riddler eventually formed his team, consisting of himself, Poison Ivy, Scarecrow, Deathstroke, Clayface, Killer Croc, Two-Face, Firefly, and Victor Zsasz.
-Waging war on Joker's team across Gotham, Riddler is responsible for poisoning Charles Brown's son, resulting in his transformation into Kite Man who joins up with Joker's team consisting of Cluemaster, Deadshot, Mad Hatter, Man-Bat, Mr. Freeze, Penguin, Solomon Grundy, and Ventriloquist.
+Waging war on Joker's team across Gotham, Riddler is responsible for poisoning Charles Brown's son, resulting in his transformation into Kite Man.
 The war continues, with Riddler and Joker claiming territories across Gotham, before Riddler, who had convinced Batman to side with him during the conflict, blackmails and interrogates Kite Man into giving up Joker's location.
 However Batman, after a brief fight between him, Riddler and Joker, becomes disgusted by Riddler's actions and quickly grabs a blade, breaking his one rule of no killing to stab Riddler.
 However, Joker, who finally begins to laugh again, prevents Batman from doing so.

-The present-day Riddler shows up next as a member of the Secret Society of Super Villains who have placed Deathstroke on trial for appearing to have reformed.
-Riddler, using Hector Hammond's abilities, convinces the Society that Deathstroke is indeed evil by showcasing a simulation of Deathstroke killing them all right before Deathstroke himself is kidnapped.

-In the Watchmen sequel Doomsday Clock, Riddler hosts an underground meeting with the other villains to discuss the Superman Theory.
-The meeting is crashed by Comedian, who shoots Riddler in the leg.

 Infinite Frontier

-Riddler features in the Infinite Frontier one-shot Batman - One Bad Day: The Riddler #1, wherein he is given a revised origin.
+Riddler features in the Infinite Frontier one-shot Batman - One Bad Day: The Riddler, wherein he is given a revised origin.
 Here he is named Edward Tierney, a child prodigy with a genius level intellect who attends a prestigious private college where his father is the headmaster.
 Edward is a socially awkward child seemingly without social contacts besides his father, who pushes him extremely harshly in his studies.
 He also regularly beats and humiliates Edward due to him being the shameful result of a short lived affair with a prostitute.
 When Edward fails to get a full score on a test that ends with an unrelated riddle, he is beaten and humiliated even more.
 Edward attempts suicide, though after surviving sneaks into the school archives and steals the test key for the upcoming course.
 The teacher finds out and is set to expel Edward from the school.
 He notes that getting expelled might actually be good for Edward, as he'll still be brilliant but will also have experienced failure and might become a bit more relaxed.
 Hearing this, Edward snaps and beats the teacher to death.
 This sets Edward on the way to adopting the "Nygma" surname and becoming the Riddler.